 Blaming "an epidemic of amnesia", Zeid Ra'ad Al Hussein, UN High Commissioner for Human Rights, delivered a harsh rebuke on the sluggishness of international response.

 "The bitter truth is this summit was called because we have been largely failing," said Hussein, when he took the floor 20 minutes after the declaration was adopted

 "We're failing millions of migrants who deserve far more than lives marked by cradle-to-grave indignity and desperation.
 It is shameful, the victims of abominable crimes should be made to suffer further by our failures to give them protection," said Hussein, whose speech was met with sustained applause.

 The UN's Human Rights office of the High Commission issued a statement on the declaration with its experts saying there are "areas of grave concern" in the document, such as the acceptance of child detention under certain circumstances.

 The refugee crisis is not a monolith - while Syria is bleeding refugees because of its savage conflict, countries such as Eritrea, South Sudan, and Afghanistan also contribute to the global wave of refugees for other reasons, such as instability and economic crisis.
 Gang violence and narco-cartels are driving people from countries such as Honduras and Guatemala north to the United States.

 Rights groups and non-government organisations say Monday's UN declaration falls far short of where it should be.

-"The appeals for help have been underfunded," said Louis Charbonneau, UN director for Human Rights Watch, who criticised the member states' rejection of Ban's "ambitious but reasonable plan" to resettle 10 percent of the world's refugee population each year.
+"The appeals for help have been underfunded," said Louis Charbonneau, UN director for Human Rights Watch, who also criticised the member states' rejection of Ban's "ambitious but reasonable plan" to resettle 10 percent of the world's refugee population every year.